arxbombus/dw2-eternal-dao/WIKI.md

 | **Starseed Fox Wardens**     | Devour corrupted karma, preventing tribulation storms from escalating.             | Pillar of Tribulation Guidance |
 | **Luminal Carp**             | Swim through reactor conduits, polishing fusion output into Dao-aligned flows.     | Pillar of Origin Flames        |

-Ministries led by spirit beasts file their ledgers with the same precision as human stewards; signatures take the form of qi imprints certified by the Ascendant Dao Council.
+Ministries led by spirit beasts file their ledgers with the same precision as human stewards; signatures take the form of qi imprints certified by the Transcendent Dao Council.

 ---